Best Term Deposit Rates Australia (2026)

 What is the best term deposit rate in Australia right now?

-As of May 2026, Judo Bank offers the highest 12-month term deposit rate at 5.45% p.a.
+As of 24/06/2026, Great Southern Bank offers the highest 12-month term deposit rate in our comparison at 5.45% p.a.
 For 5-year terms, Great Southern Bank leads at 5.50% p.a.
 Rates change regularly — check the full comparison table for the latest.

 Are term deposits safe in Australia?